 Hyperspace Multiball: ??? (more info needed here - shoot locked ball at the start?
 Similar to Ace in the Hole Multiball from World Poker Tour?)

 Escape from Boba Fett: Shooting combo shots will light certain shots with a white arrow.
 Complete four white arrow shots with the last two in non-mode play to begin the mode.
 Escape from Boba Fett is a sequence of five hurryups: left ramp, right mini-loop, right ramp, left orbit, and left ramp again.
-Make good use of your shot and combo multipliers during this mode - the final score can be huge.
+Make good use of your shot and shot multipliers during this mode - the final score can be huge.
 Completing this mode is one of the qualifications for Jedi Multiball.

 Modes: Shooting the left mini-loop (Death Star), left ramp (Endor), right mini-loop (Hoth), or right scoop (Tatooine) three times will qualify modes for each respective planet.
 Each planet has three minor modes (which do NOT have to be done in order), and completing all of them will qualify the planet’s mini-wizard multiball mode.
 Depending on your character, some of the minor modes will already be spotted for you.
 Interesting fact: the modes that are pre-spotted are those that would not have made sense in the character’s actual story line – e.g. Hoth II (Escape from Cloud City) is spotted as Luke, because Luke was pre-occupied fighting Darth Vader at that time.